hisashin/fiberPCB/README.md

 - [Detailed steps to make fiberPCB](#detailed-steps-to-make-fiberPCB)

 ## Why fiberPCB?
-* Chemical etching : Cheap but need skills for small patterns.
+* Chemical etching : Cheap but need skills for small pitches like 10 mil (0.25mm).
 Harmful to the environment.
-* CNC milling : Time and cares are proportionate to the complexity of the pattern.
+* CNC milling : Required time and cares are proportionate to the complexity of the pattern.
 * Commercial PCB laser machine : Ridiculously expensive.
 "Entry model" [LPKF Photolaser ST](https://www.youtube.com/watch?v=WMgXvRwbaLw) is over USD100,000.

 ## Useful Links